 I eventually started working again and very gradually built my strength and stamina.
 Then I was able to return the favor by caring for my mother while she went through two knee replacements within 6 months of each other.
 I consider those three years to be sent from Heaven.
 I always thought my mother was my best friend; now I am sure of it.

 My journey with Fibromyalgia isn't over.
-I manage it every single day with the help of my health coach, my massage therapist, my physicians, and my support group (Hendricks Regional Fibromyalgia and Chronic Pain & Fatigue at Avon YMCA).
+I manage it every single day with the help of my entire support system (family, friends, co-workers, doctors, holistic healthcare practitioners, and more).
 Together, they make up an awesome team that works together for the betterment of my life.
 It's my mission to help others as much as I have been helped.
+You can read my blog to learn more about how I've dealt with the day to day issues of living with Fibromyalgia.

 Bless you, my friends.
 Every single one of you are worthy of a journey that is filled with love and light.
 Please find your light and let it shine upon someone.
 As you do, your light will be reflected back and you will see just how beautiful you really are.